LugoBlogger/PlayOnTip/README.md

 to start the project.
 We only wrote a single function `playSound(landmarks)` to utilize the power of MediaPipe.
 Run `js-implementation/dist/index.js` using "Preview on Web Server" extension in VSCode.
-And have fun!.
+And have fun! 😎

 ## Credits
 - [Noizz](https://www.noiiz.com/) (a huge library of royalty free loops and samples)